-Kamala Harris is leading Donald Trump in the race to win the 2024 US presidential election, according to the latest poll of polls.
+Kamala Harris and Donald Trump are locked in a tight race to win the 2024 US presidential election, according to the latest poll of polls.

-However, the contest remains too close to call in the crucial battleground states that will decide who is the next president.
+The contest still remains too close to call in the crucial battleground states that will decide who is the next president.

-On this page you will find the latest national and state polls to see how the two candidates are faring ahead of the November 5th election.
+On this page you will find the latest national and state polls to see how the two candidates are faring as Americans head to the ballot box on November 5th.

 National polling averages show Harris gaining on Trump after US president Joe Biden dramatically dropped out of the race on July 20th.

-The US vice president currently has a more than two-point lead over her Republican rival, according to averages by polling analysis website 538, which is part of American news network ABC News.
+The US vice president currently has a one-point lead over her Republican rival, according to averages by polling analysis website 538, which is part of American news network ABC News.
+The gap between the two candidates has narrowed in recent weeks.

 However, national polls are merely indicators in US presidential elections, because the overall winner is decided using the winner-takes-all electoral college system.